sagarjaink/apify-mcp-server/README.md

     ```

 ## ⾕ MCP Server at a local host
+``
 You can run the Apify MCP Server on your local machine by configuring it with Claude Desktop or any other [MCP clients](https://modelcontextprotocol.io/clients).
+You can also use [Smithery](https://smithery.ai/server/@apify/actors-mcp-server) to install the server automatically.

 ### Prerequisites